Girona: Rail

 Girona is served at its new railway station to the west of the Old Town.
 There are conventional trains from Barcelona to Portbou and the French border.

 Girona is also an important stop on the AVE services from Paris, Marseille, Toulouse and Figueres to Barcelona, and from Figueres to Barcelona and Madrid.

 The journey time to Barcelona is approximately 1 hour 35 minutes on the stopping "Regional" trains, 1 hour and 15 minutes by conventional train ("Media Distancia") or 37 minutes on the AVE.
 Madrid is reached in 3 h 45 min, also on the AVE.

 Airport

 The town's airport, Girona-Costa Brava, is 10 km south of the town centre.
-It grew tremendously principally as a result of Ryanair choosing it as one of their European hubs, but then shrunk again after they relocated most of the flights to Barcelona El Prat.
+It grew tremendously principally as a result of Ryanair choosing it as one of their European hubs, but then shrank again after they relocated most of the flights to Barcelona El Prat.

 Girona Airport is approximately a 30-minute bus ride from the bus terminal and train station in Girona city, and an hour from Barcelona centre, 92 km to the south.
 The bus stops in the centre of Barcelona, at the Estació d'Autobusos Barcelona Nord, Barcelona's main bus terminal.

-Most low cost airlines mention "Barcelona" in their descriptions of Girona airport.
+Most low-cost airlines mention "Barcelona" in their descriptions of Girona airport.